16 Amazing Optical Illusion Designs For Inspiration

 When two objects of the same colors are placed on backgrounds of different contrast colors, both seem to look as if they are of different colors.
 This amazing phenomenon is called Simultaneous Contrast Illusion.
 How we perceive objects and their properties are relative to the background they are in.

 As shown in the above image, a purple rectangle is placed on two different backgrounds.
 The first is a darker shade, and the second is a lighter shade.
-When the rectangle is divided into two parts and moved in the center of the respective backgrounds, then we can observe that the colors of these two new blocks look different.
+When you divide the rectangle into two parts and move them to the center of their respective backgrounds, you can observe that the colors of these two new blocks look different.
 The first block, which is over a darker background, seems to be a lighter shade of the original purple, while the second block, which is over a lighter background, seems to be a darker shade.

 Designers come across this effect on a regular basis but are not able to comprehend it.
 This is where the contrasting background hack comes into play.
 If you want to make a text or object stand out, then always place it in a lighter shade of the color.
 It is believed that our literal inhibition makes us look at objects in comparison to their backgrounds.